mixed

 Urbana, IL

-Switchgrass Tiny Homes is a custom tiny home builder based in Urbana, Illinois, in the heart of Champaign County.
+Switchgrass Tiny Homes is a custom tiny home builder based in Urbana, Illinois, the Champaign County seat.
 Founded by couple Jessica and Byron Denhart, Switchgrass specializes in fully custom tiny homes on wheels designed from the ground up — they do not use set models or pre-designed floor plans.
 Each build is unique, with a focus on maximizing natural light and headroom throughout the living space.
 Switchgrass works closely with clients from initial design through final delivery, offering a hands-on build process that reflects the owners' decades of craftsmanship experience in central Illinois.

 Service areas: Illinois, Indiana, Midwest